HelmutZechmann/HelmutZechmann.github.io/_posts/2015-03-01-Socks-Proxy.md

 To access hdfs from your developer machine you need a local copy of your hadoop distribution.
 Configure it to point to your cluster (e.g. download hadoop client config from cloudera manager).

-Then add the follwing configuration to your hdfs-site.xml:
+Then add the following configuration to your hdfs-site.xml (Thanks to [Stephan Friese](https://www.xing.com/profile/Stephan_Friese4) for showing me this):

 ```xml